mocdaniel/signed-commits-case-study/README.md

 - it is `verified`

 The only difference is a tiny detail: Instead of a **GPG Key ID** we see a **SSH Key Fingerprint** when clicking on the `verified` badge now.

+### 5. Commit - signed with an unverified SSH key

+Let's go ahead and sign our fifth commit with a non-verified SSH key, similar to commit 2:

+- the author is correct
+- ...but the signature isn't

+Once again, GitHub warns uns that it couldn't verify whether the stated author actually *is* the author, due to the signature not being verified.
+That's good!